Director of the Sandhills Program

 At St. Andrews University, we want all students to have the opportunity to earn a degree at our institution.
 That’s why we are dedicated to providing students with guidance and assistance to help them meet their financial obligations.
 Admissions are never decided on who has the ability to pay and are rather focused on academic and personal qualifications.
 The goal of our financial aid office is to provide students with a resource to help make their education affordable.
 You can contact the Office of Financial Aid at 910-277-5778 if you have any questions.

 We believe in providing students with the information they need to make informed decisions about their education.
 There’s no hidden fees or secrecy surrounding our tuition costs.
 We work to ensure our education is provided at a reasonable price.
-For the 2019-2020 academic year, St. Andrews @ Sandhills students can expect to pay a cost of $400 per credit hour.
+For the 2020-2021 academic year, St. Andrews @ Sandhills students can expect to pay a cost of $400 per credit hour, plus a $100 fee per course if full time student, or $50 fee per course if half- time student.

 Filing the Free Application for Federal Student Aid (FAFSA)